 Grief counseling helps individuals navigate the intense and unexpected emotions surrounding loss.
 Feelings such as anger and depression are common and often appear at unexpected moments making the loss seem unbearable to manage.

 Grief and intense sadness are common emotional reactions after loss.
 Losing a loved one is one of the most painful and difficult experiences we will ever know.
 It is not uncommon to experience unexpected and significant feelings that seem abnormal or wrong.
 Thus, grief counseling and talking with a trained professional counselor can help in normalizing and educating regarding the loss.

 Additionally, you may experience grief or intense feelings of sadness due to experiences not related to death.
-Divorce, children going to college, and unemployment all may spark feelings of grief and sadness.
+Divorce, children going to college, and unemployment are all examples of things that may spark feelings of grief and sadness.
 Also, it is not uncommon for entire families to experience symptoms.
+Grief counseling can help with these feelings and experiences.
 The following are common reactions from family members:

 - Tension between family members

 - Forgetfulness of common routine things